-Orange: Resources from therapist (ex. hotline numbers, therapist referrals or directions for reenrolling in services.)
+- Orange: Resources from a therapist (ex. hotline numbers, therapist referrals, or directions for reenrolling in services.)

 At termination, your client is finally ready to continue their journey on their own.
 Even though they will be leaving you behind, they can pack up everything that they have learned during their time with you to take with them.
 This metaphor is easy for most people to identify with and it is a fun activity.

 Supplies: Plastic or cardboard suitcase; Blank sticker labels; Paper luggage tag; String; Cards; Travel stickers.